 - Advance Planning visits (APV): are planning visits to the location of the activity before the start of traineeship/job.
 The purpose of the APVs is to ensure high quality activities by making necessary administrative arrangements, building trust and understanding and setting-up a solid partnership between organisations and people involved.
-Advanced planning visits can also be organised, in dully justified cases, when the visit is a prerequisite to the successful implementation of the activities.
+The visits will be typically organised for activities involving young people with fewer opportunities or when the visit is a prerequisite to the successful implementation of the activities.
 Participants with fewer opportunities can be involved in the visit to help integrate them fully in the project and complement any other preparatory activity.
 APVs cannot be used for traineeship/job interviews and should be organised after the participant was selected. - Complementary activities: are relevant side activities designed to add value and augment the results of the project as well as to strengthen its impact on the local, regional, and/or European level.
 These complementary activities also aim at raising awareness of the value of training and working in solidarity related fields for young people and for communities as well as at strengthening the recognition of the skills and competences gained when undertaking such activities.
 Complementary activities could include: job shadowing, meetings, workshops, conferences, seminars, training courses, coaching, etc.